 The founders of the organization observed that, especially after the events of 9/11, a “climate of tension and mistrust” existed between Jews and Muslims in Los Angeles.
-This stifling environment has been exacerbated by events around the world, such as ongoing strife between Israelis and Palestinians in the Middle East.
+This stifling environment has been exacerbated by events around the world, such as ongoing strife between Israelis and Palestinians in the Middle East, and by increasingly polarized communities domestically.
+Within this context NewGround provides spaces in which Muslims and Jews can engage in dialogue with a diverse group of their peers and attain facilitation skills that can put toward community development.
 In order to improve conditions and build community, NewGround now offers four programs informed by seven guiding values: Curiosity Over Assumptions, Relationships Before Politics, Plurality Over Parity, Local Over International, Respect for Self-Definition, Safe Open Space, and Nimble and Responsive.

 Given that historical tensions between Muslims and Jews are international and political, NewGround notably emphasizes the building of local relationships.
-Both Interim Executive Director Aziza Hasan and the organization’s website makes clear that “NewGround shies away from an issues-driven approach that makes engagement conditional upon agreement and therefore vulnerable to dissolving.”
+Both Executive Director Aziza Hasan, who was recently appointed to L.A.
+Mayor Eric Garcetti’s Civil and Human Rights Commission, and the organization’s website makes clear that “NewGround shies away from an issues-driven approach that makes engagement conditional upon agreement and therefore vulnerable to dissolving.”
 In doing so, relationships are placed “at the center” of the agenda, with the goal of creating “a sustainable, long-term foundation for ongoing communal relations.”

-At the college and young adult level, the Young Professionals Fellowship program annually accepts 20 individuals who participate in two weekend retreats and meet twice monthly to dialogue with one another and local community leaders.
+At the young adult level, the Young Professionals Fellowship program annually accepts 20 individuals who participate in two weekend retreats and meet twice monthly to dialogue with one another and local community leaders.
 As with the high school leadership council, fellows plan and carry out community service projects, but with increased focus on developing communication, conflict resolution, and leadership skills.
-In the process, members jointly exploring challenges such Islamophobia, anti-SemitismAnti-Semitism means literally “opposed to Semites” although it has always referred specifically to Jews.
-Modern anti-Semitism arose in Europe toward the end of the 19th century, coalescing social, racial, and religious theories that denigrated the Jew..., and contemporary local and international issues.
+In the process, members jointly exploring challenges such as Islamophobia, anti-Semitism, and contemporary local and international issues.